mr-narender/Adriatico-Tours/README.md

 All wireframes are created in Adobe XD.
 Each individual page contains desktop & mobile view.
 Homepage specifically has a mobile menu design & destination link dropdown.
 Wireframes are saved in PDF file type and can be accessed here (include a link to wireframes file).

+# **Testing & Deployment**

+## **Fixed Bugs**

+**Dropdown menu funcionality** - when it was created each of the second level dropdowns would expand and would be closed only on click.
+This caused issues for menu height especially at mobile devices because the rest of the navigation wasn't visible.
+To fix this I implemented the funcionality to always enable only one to be open and close another ones dynamically.